jangcs/crms/README.md

 cd crms
 pip3 install .
 ```
-* If error occurs during install
+* If error occurs during installation in /crms
 ```sh
 pip3 install --upgrade pip
 [reboot if necessary, and try to install again]